WVURAIL/dspira/pages/newpost.md

 [contributor guide](https://github.com/WVURAIL/dspira/blob/main/CONTRIBUTING.md).

 Replace the template prompts.
 Choose one existing module and an unused order value.
 Ask a maintainer if either choice is unclear.
+Add activity-specific equipment and preparation to the template.
+Include timing and tested setup details only when confirmed.
 Save the file as `YYYY-MM-DD-Short-Name.md` in `_posts/`.
 Choose a stable lesson address before publication.

 [Open the lesson submission form](https://github.com/WVURAIL/dspira/issues/new?template=lesson-submission.yml)